-Congratulations to the Winners of the 2019 EMGS Student and New Investigator Presentation Awards
+Congratulations to the Winners of the 2021 EMGS Student and New Investigator Presentation Awards!

 Every year, The Education, Student and New Investigator Affairs Committee (ESNIA) invites students and new investigators to submit abstracts for either poster or oral presentations.
-Submissions are automatically entered in the Best Presentation/Poster Competition, which takes place at the EMGS Annual Meeting (this year, held in Washington, DC).
+Submissions are automatically entered in the Best Presentation/Poster Competition, which takes place at the EMGS Annual Meeting.
 To be considered for the award, the abstract must be submitted and presented by the student or new investigator.
 Each winner receives a monetary prize.

 Best Poster Presentation by a Student:

 1st place - Anne-Marie Fortin

 2nd place - Celeste Marin

 2nd place- Amy Whittaker